On the modulus of solutions of a first order differential equation

-In Theorem~\ref{maintheorem1} and Theorem~\ref{maintheorem2} we provide lower and upper bounds for for the meromorphic solutions of equation \eqref{Eq 1} along certain rays.
-As mentioned in the introduction, equation \eqref{Eq 1} also appears in uniqueness theory of meromorphic functions and can be a particular reduction of an equation of Hayman.
-For a meromorphic function $f(z)$ with finitely many poles, we define the \emph{order} of growth $\sigma(f)$ of $f(z)$ as
+In this paper, by proving Theorem~\ref{maintheorem1} and Theorem~\ref{maintheorem2} we provide lower bounds for $|f(z)|$ of the solution of equation \eqref{Eq 1} along certain rays.
+For a function $f(z)$ which is analytic outside the disc $D(0,\dot{r})$, we define the \emph{order} of growth $\sigma(f)$ of $f(z)$ as